pdjr-signalk-plugins/mqttgw/README.md

         Optional string property specifying the username and password which must be presented by a client connecting to the MQTT broker.
+        Even though this property is notionally optional, you will surely want to supply your own meaningful values.
         Defaults to 'username:password'.
       </dd>
       <dt>Reject unauthorised? <code>rejectUnauthorised</code></dt>